err0r500/k8s-practice/cluster/step04.md

 > stop the component & curl again.

-it should still be working. why ?
+is it still working. why ?

 > restart it, it was just for the experiment

 [next step](./step05.md)